wise-coders/cassandra-jdbc-driver/README.md

 # Cassandra JDBC Driver

-This is an open source JDBC Driver for Cassandra used inside [DbSchema Database Designer](http://www.dbschema.com) DbSchema is an interactive diagram designer with relational data explorer, visual query builder, random data generator, forms and reports and many other tools.
+This is an open source JDBC Driver for Cassandra.
+The driver is used by [DbSchema](http://www.dbschema.com) Database Designer - an interactive diagram designer with relational data explorer, visual query builder, random data generator, forms and reports and many other tools.

 ## Download Binary